Rainbow Round Table: Awards and book lists

 The Task Force established the Stonewall Book Award in 1971, recognizing titles of exceptional merit relating to LGBTQ+ life.
 The first award was given to Patience and Sarah by Isabel Miller.
+That same year, the task force began to publish a bibliography of gay literature: a 48-book list that patrons could request by mail.
+They modified the list over time, and eventually published other bibliographies of LGBTQ literature.

 In 2008 the GLBTRT compiled the inaugural Rainbow Book List of recent titles for children and teens.
+The list grew out of the task force's earlier bibliographies.
 The effort expanded in 2010 to a list of Over the Rainbow Books, annual bibliographies of titles of interest to LGBTQ+ adults.
 Both lists assist librarians selecting materials for their local collections.
+Library Journal recommends libraries stock the winners and finalists of LGBTQ literary awards like these and the Lambda Literary Awards, Publishing Triangle awards, and Gaylactic Spectrum Awards.

 Rainbow Book Month

 Observed annually in June as a celebration of queer stories and authors, Rainbow Book Month was originally established in 1992 by the Publishing Triangle as National Lesbian and Gay Book Month.
 In 2015 the GLBTRT assumed oversight of the event, renamed GBLT Book Month.
-Efforts to increase the visibility of queer library materials include promoting the Rainbow Book and the Over the Rainbow Books lists, marketing on social media, and providing tools to library workers.
+Efforts to increase the visibility of queer library materials include promoting the Rainbow Book and the Over the Rainbow Book lists, marketing on social media, and providing tools to library workers.
 In 2020 the month-long observance became Rainbow Book Month.